Cardiac Surgery Quality Collaborative

 PURPOSE

 The UT-HIP Cardiac Surgery Quality Collaborative (UTCSQC) is a systemwide group of the Chairs of cardiac surgery.
-This collaborative meets quarterly.
+This collaborative meets quarterly to evaluate Cardiac Surgery data across institutions for opportunities for improvement, hear from the institutions that are doing it best, and implement new practices when appropriate.

-The UT-HIP team supports both efforts by analyzing data, developing custom visualizations, continually refining dashboards, and presenting findings to the teams.
+The UT-HIP team supports both these efforts by analyzing data, developing custom visualizations, continually refining dashboards, and presenting findings to the teams.

 WHY SOCIETY OF THORACIC SURGEONS NATIONAL DATABASE AND VIZIENT CLINICAL DATABASE?